 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The ThinPrep PAP Test is an alternative preparation method for the cervical Pap screening test.
-The method utilizes a liquid-base technique that replaces the direct smear method of the conventional Pap screen.
-This method is one of several new technologies developed to improve visualization of cellular material by reducing smearing trauma, air drying artifact, and obscuring blood and inflammation.
+The ThinPrep Pap test is an alternative preparation method for the cervical Pap screening test.
+The method utilizes a liquid-based technique that replaces the direct smear method of the conventional Pap screen.
+This method is 1 of several technologies developed to improve visualization of cellular material by reducing smearing trauma, air drying artifact, and obscuring blood and inflammation.
 In addition, variability in smearing technique is eliminated as the majority of processing and preparation is performed in the laboratory under controlled conditions.

 Standard reporting, as defined by the Bethesda System (TBS) is utilized.